cosmos/gaia/docs/validators/overview.md

 ## Seek Legal Advice

-We recommend you seek legal advice if you intend to run a Validator.
+We recommend you seek legal advice if you intend to run a Validator node.

 ## Community